jmarreros/CRUD-WordPress/README.md

 Simple example of Create, Read, Update and Delete functionality for a custom table in WordPress

 ## Usage
-- Copy crud folder in your child-theme
+- Copy all files in a *crud* folder in your child-theme
 - In the *crud-main.php* file change SLUG_PAGE
 - Create this custom table:
 ```php